 MA in International Human Rights Law

 Date of Award

 Committee Member 1

 The author retains all rights with regard to copyright.

 The American University in Cairo grants authors of theses and dissertations a maximum embargo period of two years from the date of submission, upon request.
 After the embargo elapses, these documents are made available publicly.
 If you are the author of this thesis or dissertation, and would like to request an exceptional extension of the embargo period, please write to email@example.com.

 Not necessary for this item

-(2006).However long the journey, our destination is set: liberty and justice for all: dealing with the issue of slavery and involuntary servitude in the United States [Master’s thesis, the American University in Cairo].
+(2006).However long the journey, our destination is set: Liberty and justice for all: dealing with the issue of slavery and involuntary servitude in the United States [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

-Lindsey, Felicia.
-However long the journey, our destination is set: liberty and justice for all: dealing with the issue of slavery and involuntary servitude in the United States.
+Lindsey, Felicia Janelle.
+However long the journey, our destination is set: Liberty and justice for all: dealing with the issue of slavery and involuntary servitude in the United States.
 2006.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.